-Smoke barbeque cooks know that the choice of wood chips makes a big difference when it comes to imparting unique flavors to smoked barbeque foods.
+The choice of wood pellets makes a big difference when it comes to imparting unique flavors to smoked barbeque foods.

 The idea is to support the taste of the meat as well as making it tender and succulent to eat.
 Therefore, different wood chips are listed by their smoking intensity.
 Both chips made of plumwood and almond wood chips are more sophisticated choices as they support versus overtake the flavors of smoked meats or vegetables.